Raiden1411/zabi/.github/CONTRIBUTING.md

 pnpm dev
 ```

 Zabi use mostly auto-generated documentation from its source code.
-If you make a change to the code make sure that to run `zig build docs_generate` in order to update any changes.
+If you make a change to the code make sure that to run `zig build docs` in order to update any changes.
 If you create a new file and want to add it to the website make to update `docs/sidebar.ts` to include it.

 <div align="right">